December 5, 2024

 Signs of Overfertilization:

-• Crusty residue on the soil surface.
+• Crusty film on the top of the soil.

 The Fix:

-2. Adjust Feeding Schedule: Feed every 4-6 weeks during the growing season using a diluted, balanced fertilizer (e.g., 20-20-20).
+2. Adjust Feeding Schedule: Feed every 4 to 6 weeks in the summer growing season.
+Use a balanced fertilizer.

 8. Temperature Stress